You may wish to view our collection of

 Craigbrae Farmhouse in Kirkliston

-Almond River.
-From there we drove to Perthshire and
+the Almond River.
+From there we drove to Perthshire and the scene

 Linsmill and Bannockburn

 the fields of Bannockburn, we drove toward Culloden and our next lodging.

 - Another one-night stay, Leanach was very attractive and very comfortable.